GSA/open-gsa-redesign/_apidocs/searchgov-results.md

 Preformatted request strings with your unique values are provided on the Search Results API Instructions in the Activate section of the [Admin Center](https://search.usa.gov/sites/).

-You can also view the full details of this API in the <a href="v2/openapi.yml">Open API specification file for the Results API</a>.
+You can also view the full details of this API in the [Open API specification file for the Results API](https://open.gsa.gov/api/searchgov-clicks/v2/openapi.yml).

 ## Expected results